vsr2158/aws-networking-workshop/README.md

 This module is now complete, please proceed to the next module.

-## Module3: Datacenter Connectivity
+## Module3: Data Center (DC) Connectivity

-In this module we will simulate a Datacenter deployed on seperate AWS account (This can be the same account in an unused region)
+In this module we will simulate a DC deployed on seperate AWS account (This can be the same account in an unused region)

 #### Create a site2site VPN in TGW
  * We will create a dummy CGW device, this will be replaced with a real CGW device later.
 Why?